vacp2p/rfc/content/docs/rfcs/76/README.md

 **Step 5:** Step 1-4 continues while there are still Nodes that were promoted from the previous level.
 If no Nodes are are promoted for the next level, then the next level contains only one Node which is the Tail Node of the Prolly tree which also acts as a root of the whole Prolly Tree.

+With the current implementation, the height of the Prolly tree moves in a logarithmic manner.

 ## How insertion happens inside a Prolly tree

 If there is an already populated Prolly tree and we want to insert a new Node with key K inside it.